letphil/free-js-course-1/README.md

       Some of the key skills required for web development include:

       1. Proficiency in HTML, CSS, and JavaScript
-      2. Knowledge of programming languages such as Python, Ruby, and PHP
+      2. Knowledge of programming languages such as Python, Node.js, and PHP
       3. Understanding of web design principles
       4. Familiarity with web development frameworks and libraries
       5. Problem-solving skills